winternet-studio/php-odoo-jsonrpc-client/README.md

 ## Examples

-A very useful way of figuring out the possible requests and fields is to look at the requests the browser makes when navigating the Odoo system.
+A very useful way of figuring out the possible requests, methods, fields and possible values is to look at the requests the browser makes when navigating the Odoo system.
 Open the developer tools and look at the Network requests.

+Depending of Odoo version the fields might differ.
+These examples work for v14.

 ### Get records by ID